 The Sheraton II is currently available in Black, Vintage Sunburst, and Natural.
 You can also purchase a case with your Sheraton II, but it will cost extra.

-Once I plugged in this guitar, I was surprised at the large range of tones that the Sheraton II offered.
+Once I plugged in this guitar, I was surprised at the endless tone combinations that the Sheraton II offered.
 I was easily able to achieve Rock, Blues, Jazz, and was able to dabble a bit into Alternative through the robust tones that the humbuckers provided this instrument with.

 I have to say that this instrument does produce a unique sound, which adds to the overall character of the Sheraton II.
 This unique voice becomes even clearer when you begin adjusting the volume controls and mixing with the pickups.